tensorflow/docs/site/en/api_docs/python/tf/GradientTape.md

 * <b>`persistent`</b>: Boolean controlling whether a persistent gradient tape is created.
 False by default, which means at most one call can be made to the gradient() method on this object.
+* <b>`watch_accessed_variables`</b>: Boolean controlling whether the tape will automatically `watch` any (trainable) variables accessed while the tape is active.
+Defaults to True meaning gradients can be requested from any result computed in the tape derived from reading a trainable `Variable`.
+    If False users must explicitly `watch` any `Variable`s they want to request gradients from.